dutchhagelslag/MyShinyRemoteLEDStrip/README.md

  - For the arduino, it depends on the type you have so go to https://www.arduino.cc/en/reference/wire and figure out which are the SDA and SCL pins.

+3) Connect LED Strip, D1 mini, and arduino to a power source, some LED strips are 5V others 12V, use a voltage regulator as needed.

+  - The D1 mini can be powered through the Arduino and also the LED Strip but careful about current draw.
+Calculate what the arduino can handle based on LED strip length and arduino model.
+  - More often than not the draw will be too much and you will want to serperate the flows.
+  - If the LED strip is 12V, you will want MOSFETs to control the LED strip

 # SetUp (software)
 1) Download blynk app and make an account